michaelkmw/Udacity-SDC-LaneLines/writeup_template.md

 ![alt text][image2]

-In order to draw a single line on the left and right lanes, draw_lines() function was modified to perform averaging of the slopes and the positions of the lines extracted by Hough Transform algorithm.
-However, the average is easily affected by smaller lines that are detected but are not part of the lane.
+In order to draw a single line on the left and right lanes, `draw_lines()` function was modified to perform averaging of the slopes and the positions of the lines extracted by Hough Transform algorithm.
+However, the averages are easily affected by smaller lines that are detected but are not part of the lane.
 Therefore, a weighted average is performed instead.

-Depending on the angle and the location of the lines in the image, the new function, draw_lanes(), classifies the line as part of left or right lane.
+Depending on the angle and the location of the lines in the image, the new function, `draw_lanes()`, classifies the line as part of left or right lane.
 A weighted average is then applied to all the lines in the respective lane.
 The longer the line, the higher the weight.
-The averaged left and right line is then extrapolated to the edge of the detection area to form the left and right lanes
+The averaged left and right lines are then extrapolated to the edge of the detection area to form the left and right lanes

 ![alt text][image3]